Skip to searchSkip to main content

 • Document Initialization, Programming, and Module Setup Processes using OEM Procedures (e.g., for modules), if needed

-• Research means to identify what is related and not related to the damage/repair and defining corrective remedies, which includes OEM Service information.
+• Research means to identify what is related and not related to the damage/repair and defining corrective remedies.
+(Notify owner of all results)

 Post-Repair Scan Documentation